-Apart from the application fee, we take a 5% retention fee for all donations.
-This is to cover administrative costs.
+Apart from the application fee at the commencement, we retain 5% of all donations.
+This is to cover administrative costs of grant processing and receipting.
 Make sure that you account for this when setting your fundraising your budget.

-If we source a donor, manage the reporting process and relationship, or come on board as Executive Producer, the retention fee is 15% (or an agreed fee).
+Further, if we source a donor, manage the reporting process and relationship, or come on board as Executive Producer, the retention fee is 15% (or capped at an agreed fee).

 Can Documentary Australia provide me with a list of people who have donated to my film?

-Yes, just log on to your account dashboard to see your list of donors.
-However, names of donors that have chosen not to share their details during the donation process will not be visible.
+Yes, just log on to your account dashboard and click the ‘Export Donors’ button.
+However, names of donors that have chosen not to share their details during the donation process or have elected to remain anonymous will not be visible.